-Uber driver in Fresno shot, injured during armed robbery
+Lyft driver in Fresno shot, injured during armed robbery

 FRESNO, Calif.
-(AP) - Police in Fresno said two assailants shot and injured an Uber driver who tried to defend himself during an armed robbery.
+(AP) - Police in Fresno said two assailants shot and injured a Lyft driver who tried to defend himself during an armed robbery.

 Police said that after dropping off a passenger around 3 a.m.
 Sunday, the driver pulled over to check his phone when two men approached, pointed a gun at him and demanded money.

-Note: This story has been corrected to say that a Lyft driver was shot.